saturnism/spring-on-gcp-gitbook/deployment/docker/attestation.md

 ## Asymetric Key Pair

 You need to create a key pair so that you can sign an attestation with a private key, and later, verify it with a public key.
-You can create you own key pair, but this guide will use Cloud KMS.
+You can create your own key pair, but this guide will use Cloud KMS.

 ### Enable API